OHI-Science/bhi-1.0-archive/baltic2015/prep/SPP/spp_prep.md

 -----

 1. Check species that are included- are these only native species or both native and non-native? - for example have checked and Marenzelleria spp not included.
+2. Are the species included sufficient?
+What species are missing?

-2. How to calculate trend?
+3. How to calculate trend?